How to create a Carrier Management Strategy in 10 steps?

 Learn customer requirements & define carrier selection criteria

-Step 3.
-Get quality data and analyze
+Step 4.
+Be data-driven, get quality data and analyze

 Look at the data of the past 5 years, see how the past year compares to previous periods and draw your own conclusions.
 For example, look at the peaks, moments of poor performance or costs exceeding the budget.